 Bio

-Dr. Daniel Bowling is Director of the Music and Brain Health Lab at Stanford School of Medicine.
-His translational research harnesses the neural effects of music to develop novel, music-based treatments for health and wellness, with a particular focus on anxiety and depression in young adults.
-His approach integrates interdisciplinary training in neuroscience, psychophysics, evolutionary biology, bioacoustics, psychiatry, and clinical science to establish a foundation for music in human biology that can serve as a rational basis for medical translation.
+Dr. Bowling is Director of the Music, Brain & Health Lab at Stanford School of Medicine.
+His translational research harnesses the neural effects of music to develop personalized music-based treatments for health and wellness, with a particular focus on anxiety and depression in young adults.
+His approach integrates expertise in neuroscience, bioacoustics, music therapy, and psychiatry to apply insights from music's underlying biology to medicine.